schustischuster/evoGE/orthologs/README.md

 ```
 ---
-## Data analysis and vizualization
+## Data analysis and visualization

 The following function will generate the angiosperm phylogeny and orthologous gene plots: